-Depending on what type of school you work in, but especially on which city you work in, you might be paid anywhere from $650/month to $1200/month.
-This is fair typical across Europe for this type of position, though a little lower than some.
-It sounds like a small amount of money, but it is definitely enough to break even.
+Depending on what type of school you work in, but especially on which city you work in, you might be paid anywhere from $650 per month to $1200 per month.
+This is a fair salary that is typical across Europe for this type of position, though a little lower than some.
+It may sound like a small amount of money for some, but it is definitely enough to break even while living and teaching English in Greece.
 And if you budget a few things, you should be able to set aside a small amount to save.

-Housing costs vary depending on which city you live in.
-On average though, a small studio or rented room might start as low as $200-250/month and most apartments start around $350 or $400/month.
-This would be your largest expense by far living in Greece, but there is one way that you might even be spared that cost.
+Housing costs vary depending on which city you live in Greece.
+On average though, a small studio or rented room might start as low as $200-250 per month and most apartments start around $350 or $400 per month.
+This would be your largest expense by far living in this beautiful country, but there is one way that you might even be spared that cost.

 Some schools provide housing as part of the contract.
 This is definitely something worth investigating because the apartments, while nothing spectacular, are usually decent.
 Having your rent covered by the school would cut down your cost of living immensely.

 You will be expected to keep things professional at work, though that doesn't mean it’s uptight in any way.
-Greek businessmen dress in suits for work or business casual, but for schools, business casual is fine.
-Having a traditional background, Greeks will expect women to always have their shoulders covered and skirts/slacks to at least the top of the knee at work and for men to always be wearing slacks, never shorts (not that business casual has ever really included shorts, just saying don’t do it).
+Greek businessmen dress in suits or business casual for work.
+Business casual is fine for most schools.
+Having a traditional background, Greeks will expect women to always have their shoulders covered and skirts/slacks to at least the top of the knee at work, and for men to always be wearing slacks, never shorts.